-A. Governance & Board Relations Weight: 20%
+A. Governance & Board Relations

 Ineffective (1 pt) Minimally Effective (2 pt) Effective (3 pt) Highly Effective (4 pt) Rating A1 Policy involvement Professional Standards for Educational Leaders: 2, 9 Makes decisions without regard to adopted policy.
 Provides correspondence from policy provider with recommendation(s) for adoption.
 Follows as written.
 Is actively involved in the development, recommendation and administration of district policies.
-Is proactive in the determination of district needs and policy priorities.
+Is proactive in the determination of district needs and policy priorities; has a system in place to ensure timely administration of district policies.
 A2 Goal development Professional Standards for Educational Leaders: 1, 9, 10 Goals are not developed.
 Goals are defined by implementing state curriculum and seeking to maximize student scores.
-Facilitates the development of short- term goals for the district.
+Facilitates the development of short-term goals for the district.
 Provides the necessary financial strategies to meet those goals.
-Believes in and facilitates the development of short-/long-term goals for the district.
-Aligns the available resources within the budget to accomplish these goals. А3 Information Professional Standards for Educational Leaders: 2, 7, 9 Does not provide the information the board needs to perform its responsibilities.
+Has a system in place for establishing, reporting on and monitoring goals.
+Budget practices help to ensure alignment of resources to goals.
+A3 Information Professional Standards for Educational Leaders: 2, 7, 9 Does not provide the information the board needs to perform its responsibilities.
 Keeps only some members informed, making it difficult for the board to perform its responsibilities.
-Keeps the board informed with appropriate information as needed so it may perform its responsibilities.
-Keeps all board members informed with appropriate, regular communication so it may perform its responsibilities.
+Keeps all board members informed with appropriate information as needed so it may perform its responsibilities.
+Has established mutually agreed upon protocols with the board regarding communication.
+Executes those protocols consistently.
 A4 Materials and background Professional Standards for Educational Leaders: 7, 9 Meeting materials aren't readily available.
 Members arrive at meetings without enough prior information regarding agenda or background information.
-Meeting materials are incomplete and don't include adequate background information or historical perspective.
+Meeting materials are incomplete, and don't include adequate background information or historical perspective.
 Materials are provided.
 Background and historical perspective are included.
 Recommendations are included.
 Meeting materials are comprehensive with all adequate background information and previous action included.
 Recommendations are well thought out.
-A5 Board questions Professional Standards for Educational Leaders: 2, 7, 9 Board questions aren't fully answered and some information may be incorrect.
-Some questions may be avoided.
+A 5 Board questions Professional Standards for Educational Leaders: 2, 7, 9 Board questions aren't answered fully nor in a timely manner.
 Most board questions are answered.
 All members aren't apprised of all relevant questions/answers.
-Board questions are addressed with follow-up to members.
-Board questions are answered thoroughly with communication to all members to ensure understanding.
+Board questions are addressed with follow-up to all board members.
+Has a system in place for receiving and responding to board member questions in a timely and thorough manner.
 A6 Board development Professional Standards for Educational Leaders: 6 Doesn't promote and does not budget for board development.
 When prompted, provides members with information about board development.
-Provides members with information regarding board development opportunities when they arise and budgets for board development.
+Provides all board members with information regarding board development opportunities when they arise and budgets for board development.
 Actively encourages board development by seeking and communicating opportunities.
 Ensures funding is aligned to board development plan.
-Category rating: Artifacts that may ser Meeting agendas Retreat agendas/ • Board development materi ials ☐ Board policies/policy book
+Category rating: